• Skip to primary navigation

 Perfect for a fun day trip with the kids, you’ll find Jurassic Forest about 40 minutes north of Edmonton.
 This 40-acre prehistoric reserve is home to a beautiful boreal forest and, most excitingly, dozens of animatronic dinosaurs that can be seen from wooden trails (wheelchair and stroller friendly).

 Known as THE spot to learn about dinosaurs in Canada, Alberta naturally has plenty of opportunities to study extinct animals, and Jurassic Forest is no exception.
 It’s quite the thrill to walk through the forest and see what life may have been like for these Jurassic creatures!
-Both educational and entertaining, this is one of our favourite day trips from Edmonton and you can spend hours exploring one the best interactive experiences in all of Western Canada.
+Both educational and entertaining, this is one of our favourite day trips from Edmonton and you can spend hours exploring one of the best interactive experiences in all of Western Canada.

 University of Alberta Botanic Gardens

-The University of Alberta Botanic Gardens is Alberta’s largest botanic garden, and it’s certainly worth taking the time to explore.
+The University of Alberta Edmonton Botanical Gardens is Alberta’s largest botanic garden, and it’s certainly worth taking the time to explore.
 Found a short distance west of Edmonton, the 97 hectares are filled with botanical beauty representing the best of Alberta and around the world.
 Spend several hours or a whole day in nature as you picnic, walk along the trails, and take in one of the many exhibits or specialty gardens, including the Kurimoto Japanese Garden, the Indigenous Garden, and the Aga Khan Garden.
 Book a twilight picnic experience in June or July to celebrate a special occasion, or take advantage of one of the many events that take place all summer.

 In the colder months, head to the University of Alberta Botanic Garden to participate in Luminaria, where all of the trails become illuminated with lights and candles to create a magical winter wonderland.